jhuguetn/xnat-pipelines/QAP/README.md

 - QAP package (1.0.4 or +) and its prerequisites should be installed in the system before installing QAP pipelines.

 - The QAP pipelines ingest computed QA metrics to XNAT database as customized data-types.
-Thus, [QAPdata module](https://github.com/jhuguetn/xnat-modules/tree/master/QAPdata-0.4) must be conveniently installed in the XNAT instance before running such pipelines.
-QAPdata module aims at modelling and structuring QAP measurements into custom XNAT data-types.
+Thus, [QAPData module](https://github.com/jhuguetn/xnat-modules/tree/master/QAPData-0.4) must be conveniently installed in the XNAT instance before running such pipelines.
+QAPData module aims at modelling and structuring QAP measurements into custom XNAT data-types.

 - Python version 2.7.X is required for running the pythonic scripts.
 Additionally, Wand (ImageMagick), urllib, lxml and httplib Python modules are also needed.